hackclub/hackclub/workshops/weather_app/README.md

 ## 0. What could you expect till the end of the workshop?

-Till the end of the workshop you could expect to have a good understanding of how to deal with APIs.
+Till the end of the workshop you would have a good understanding of how to deal with APIs.
 You could also expand this knowledge to be creative and implement new APIs in your projects.

 Also, you would learn some nice `CSS` tricks for making beautiful card designs and basic elements/properties of `JS`.

 ## 1. The Prerequisites
-Some basic understanding of `HTML,CSS and Javascipt/JSON` is also used for some part.
+Some basic understanding of `HTML,CSS and Javascipt/JSON`.

 Don't be upset if you don't know any of the above, we will make sure you learn something new till the end of the workshop.

 ## 2. Setting up the project on Repl.it

 Repl.it is an powerful online IDE(integrated development environment) where you can edit, build and collabrate to make some beautiful projects.
 Make sure you have set up your account on [Repl](repl.it).
-Once you are finished setting up you account, create a [new repl project](https://repl.it/languages/html) with the above mentioned languages.
+Once you are finished setting up your account, create a [new repl project](https://repl.it/languages/html) with the above mentioned languages.

 Three files each of ```HTML,CSS and JS``` would be created and name them as  `index.html`, `style.css` and `app.js` respectively.